micmejia/bible-dump/NKJV/Hosea/Hos 5.md

 The pride of Israel testifies to his face; Therefore Israel and Ephraim stumble in their iniquity; Judah also stumbles with them.

 ###### 6
-"With their flocks and herds They shall go to seek the Lord, But they will not find _Him;_ He has withdrawn Himself from them.
+"With their flocks and herds They shall go to seek the Lord, But they will not find Him; He has withdrawn Himself from them.

 ###### 7
 They have dealt treacherously with the Lord, For they have begotten pagan children.
 Now a New Moon shall devour them and their heritage.

 ###### 8
 "Blow the ram's horn in Gibeah, The trumpet in Ramah!
-Cry aloud _at_ Beth Aven, '_Look_ behind you, O Benjamin!'
+Cry aloud at Beth Aven, 'Look behind you, O Benjamin!'

 ###### 9
 Ephraim shall be desolate in the day of rebuke; Among the tribes of Israel I make known what is sure.